-Workhorse stock wobbles after Wall Street Journal story
+Workhorse stock wobbles but USPS test is unrelated to GM deal

-LORDSTOWN — The stock shares for Workhorse, the Cincinnati-based electric vehicle producer that proposed buying the Lordstown General Motors plant, remain down today after the Wall Street Journal reported that the U.S. Postal Service will conduct a two-week self-driving truck test using rigs supplied by TuSimple, according to the financial analysis website Seeking Alpha.
+LORDSTOWN — The stock shares for Workhorse, the Cincinnati-based electric vehicle producer that proposed buying the Lordstown General Motors plant, dropped today after the Wall Street Journal reported that the U.S. Postal Service will conduct a two-week self-driving truck test using rigs supplied by TuSimple, according to the financial analysis website Seeking Alpha.

-Workhorse had been competing with five other companies to land a $6 billion contract with UPS to create a new generation of mail trucks.
+Workhorse is competing with five other companies to land a $6 billion contract with UPS to create a new generation of mail trucks.
+However, the test run is unrelated to that contract, according to USPS.

-Gov, Mike DeWine told The Vindicator earlier this month that the company would need to succeed in landing the contract in order to make a deal to buy the Lordstown plant.

-The company’s stocks were down 8 percent earlier today to $1.29, after peaking earlier this month following the May 8 announcement of the potential deal.
+The company’s stocks were down 8 percent earlier today to $1.29, after peaking earlier this month following the May 8 announcement of the potential GM deal.
 That day, stocks had closed at $2.65, up 214 percent.

 More like this from vindy.com